milahu/progminer/README.md

 The ProgPoW algorithm and this specification are a new work.
 Copyright and related rights are waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

-The reference ProgPoW mining implementation in this repository is a derivative of ethminer so retains the GPL license.
+The reference ProgPoW mining implementation in this repository is a derivative of progminer so retains the GPL license.